 The serving cell-ID(s) should correspond to all cells from which the UE receives the service, i.e., the PCell and any SCell(s), if Carrier Aggregation [96] is employed in the E-UTRAN.

+If location type is CGI or ECGI, the serving cell-Id text format follows the format defined in clause 8.4.2.8.

-If location type is MBMS SAI, the <currentLocation> field is as follows:
+Else, if location type is MBMS SAI, the <currentLocation> field is as follows:

 List of MBMS SAI = intra-f-SAI "-" inter-f-SAI